Since the inception of smartphones, texting has become a quick and easy way for people to communicate.

 - Medication reminders: A 2017 study published in the Journal of Medical Internet Research found text messaging medication reminders resulted in 14.2% improvement in patient adherence [source].

 - Surgery protocols: Sending out pre & post surgery patient protocol reminders could reduce surgical cancellations and preventable readmissions, which can cost hospitals up to $5,000 and $14,000 per event respectively [source] [source]

-HIPAA Compliance and SMS Texting
+HIPAA compliance and SMS

-Choosing a Provider for Texting in Healthcare
+Choosing a provider for texting in healthcare

-As more patients begin to use smartphones to access their health information, their expectation is that providers deliver convenient omnichannel experiences.
+As more patients begin to use smartphones to access their health information, they expect their healthcare providers to deliver convenient omnichannel experiences.
 Text messaging is just one medium for that experience.
-In our next installment, we’ll cover what to consider when evaluating telephony providers.Talk to an Expert Learn more about messaging
+In our next installment, we’ll cover what to consider when evaluating telephony providers.

 Read the whole series

-Part 2: HIPAA Compliance and SMS Texting: What You Need to Know
+- Part 2: HIPAA Compliance and SMS Texting: What You Need to Know

 - Part 3: HIPAA, Telecommunications Redundancy, & Conduit Exception